Isaac-To/Isaac-To/README.md

 - Servers: GNU/Linux: Ubuntu
   - I'm fluent in using the Linux Terminal
-- HomePC: Windows 11/10
+- Development PC: Windows 11

 ### Tools that I use

-- VS Code (For Python, SQL, PHP, HTML/CSS, Lua)
+- VS Code
-- VS2019 Community (For C, CPP)
+- Jupyter Notebook
 - Docker
 - XAMPP